Request a DemoLog In(844) 692-0626

 Throughout the construction process, there is no substitute for clarity.
 A well-done substantial completion certificate is very precise in describing the expected outcomes.

 Construction completion comes with its own set of milestones that affect everything from claims to warranties.
+Reaching substantial completion starts a countdown timer for other important milestones, like warranties, Statutes of Limitations and Statutes of Repose.
 Dates are important — they determine your rights if anything is wrong.
-Substantial completion certificates establish some of these critical dates in the construction timeline.

 For the contractor, substantial completion means they can collect monies owed for the work they’ve done.
 They can also collect any retained earnings the owner has been holding.